alsora/learning_cpp/README.md

 https://www.atlassian.com/git/tutorials/install-git

-Open a terminal to verify the installation was successful:
+Open a terminal to verify the installation was successful by
 ```bash
 $ git --version
 ```